aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000004/content.md

 **Annual improvement: $22.8M**
 **ROI: 11,300%**

 Yes, eleven thousand percent.
-This is a real case, and no, it's not typical—it's what happens when data quality work directly affects a high-value business metric (churn prevention for enterprise SaaS).
+While the name of the company that inspired this will remain anonymous, the data is backed by things I’ve seen over and over.
+No, THIS example is not typical, but it IS what happens when data quality work directly affects a high-value business metric (churn prevention for enterprise SaaS).
 Most ROI calculations are more modest but still compelling: 200-500% is common for foundational work like lineage and quality checks.

 ### The Measurement Framework